MrGlenThomas/form3-go/README.md

 I saw in the [API documentation](https://api-docs.form3.tech/api.html#introduction-and-api-conventions) that some headers are required in all requests so have a shared function for generating a new request object and adding those headers in.

 The Docker compose fails on the first up because the account api is not ready to receive requests.
-Need to handle this.
+I am handling this with a loop in the shell script that probes the accounts endpoint for a response before beginning the tests.

 ## Usage